fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m2-exercise-update-class-properties-methods.md

     ```

-    The `BankCustomer` class includes fields for `fname` (first name), `LastName` (last name), `CustomerId` (customer ID), and a static field `s_nextCustomerId`.
+    The `BankCustomer` class includes fields for `FirstName`, `LastName`, `CustomerId`, and a static field `s_nextCustomerId`.
 The `s_nextCustomerId` field is used to generate a unique customer ID for each customer.

     The `BankCustomer` class also includes two constructors.
 The first constructor is a static constructor that initializes the `s_nextCustomerId` field with a random number eight-digit integer.
-The second constructor takes two parameters, `firstName` and `lastName`, and initializes the `fname` and `LastName` fields with the values of the parameters.
-The constructor also increments `s_nextCustomerId` and uses the value to assign a unique value to `CustomerId`.
+The second constructor takes two parameters, `firstName` and `lastName`, and initializes the `FirstName` and `LastName` fields with the values of the parameters.
+The constructor also increments `s_nextCustomerId` and uses the incremented value to assign a unique value to `CustomerId`.

     > [!NOTE]
     > The `this` keyword refers to the current instance of the class.
 It's used to access fields, properties, and methods of the current instance.
 In the `BankCustomer` class, the `this` keyword is used to access the read-only `CustomerId` field.
 The `this` keyword is not required in this context, but it's used for clarity.
 The `this` keyword is not available in a static constructor.